-The SP Plan includes a number of policies directed toward increasing public awareness of what people should be doing to help protect source water.
+Public awareness and education about actions that can be taken to help protect source water are key pillars of the local Source Protection Plan.
 Information has been posted online by the North Bay-Mattawa SP Authority at actforcleanwater.ca regarding: safe use of fuel oil tanks and heating systems; awareness of the threats posed by organic solvents and dense non-aqueous phase liquids (DNAPLs); application of pesticides; proper disposal of hazardous waste; and the potential risk from pathogens in uncomposted manure.
 Municipalities have installed links from their websites to this information.

-Although the signage policy SVA1 is voluntary, all five municipalities with drinking water systems have installed road signs at the boundaries of vulnerable areas.
+All five municipalities with drinking water systems have installed road signs at the boundaries of vulnerable areas.
 The objective is twofold: to alert emergency responders if a spill occurs in a vulnerable area, and to increase public awareness of these areas.
 Twelve (12) Drinking Water Protection Zone signs have been installed by municipalities on roads within North Bay, Callander, Mattawa, South River, and Machar, and three (3) signs have been installed by the Ministry of Transportation on Highway 11 in Powassan and on Highway 63 east of North Bay.